adebowaleodulaja/shopifyinventorymanagement/README.md

 This file contains a step-by-step guide on how to run this web application

 ### How it works
-1. You can either create a Product (inventory) first or create a supplier, how however recommend you start with creating a few products.
+1. You can either create a Product (inventory) first or create a supplier, however, it's recommend you start with creating a few products.
 2. Create a supplier
 3. Add purchases for existing inventories
 4. To update an inventory, click the 'Update' button and likewise to delete, click the 'Delete' button.
 Comment is mandatory as an input when deleting, you'd be prompted if the field is empty.